qbalsdon/qbalsdon.github.io/docs/_posts/2021-04-15-accessibility-service.markdown

 ![alt text][IMAGE_3] | ![alt text][IMAGE_4] | ![alt text][IMAGE_5] |

-So switch access doesn't work, the next real question is "Why didn't the talkback team give us these controls elsewhere?"
+So switch access doesn't work, the next real question is "Why didn't the TalkBack team give us these controls elsewhere?"
 Great question, I have been [scouring for a good answer to this][17].
-I think it has to do with the [**ABSOLUTELY UNDENIABLE FACT THAT MANAGING FOCUS IS AN ACCESSIBILITY ANTI-PATTERN**][15] as Qasid Sadiq puts it so eloquently:
+I think it has to do with the [**absolutely undeniable fact that managing focus is an accessibility anti-pattern**][15] as Qasid Sadiq puts it so eloquently:

 > So something similar that people like to do is manage accessibility focus themselves.
 And again, this is a bad idea. accessibility focus has to be determined by the accessibility service, and just like announcements this creates an inconsistency in experience.
 And actually, that one of the biggest issues that accessibility users face, inconsistency, across applications and over time.
 >